kevin-cantwell/ptth/README.md

 The router accepts HTTP traffic and acts as a load-balancer and reverse-proxy to the backend services.
 Backend services dial the router on a TCP port (which is separate from the HTTP port the router accepts user requests on) and establishes a reverse HTTP tunnel, handling all requests over HTTP/2.
 As such, no ingress configuration is required for the backend services.
 Nor is any service discovery needed beyond knowing the router address.
 This is the point of ReverseHTTP ;)

 I should mention that [backplane.io](https://backplane.io) already offers production-grade ReverseHTTP as a service.
 Their solution uses a host agent that performs the tunneling magic and acts as a reverse proxy on localhost.
-My implementation is an in-process solution that is for illustration purposes only.
+My implementation is an in-process solution that is for illustrative purposes only.

 ## What's not in this project?